mapbender/mapbender-documentation/en/functions/basic/overview.rst

 Overview
 ********

-The Overview element provides control over an overview map, similar to the OpenLayers Overview control.
-This element though is easier to use when custom styling is needed.

-You can define the size of your overview window and a position.
-Refer to a layerset that you defined before for the services to display in the overview map.
-The overview map can be fixed or zoom in/ out in the main map.
-You also can define whether the overview map is minimized or maximized on start of the application.
+Mapbender provides an overview map in addition to its main map.
+This element can be individually adjusted in terms of size, position and zoom behaviour.
+The overview map refers to a specific layerset and the instance(s) it contains.

 .. image:: ../../../figures/overview.png
      :scale: 80